jensyyee/CS82A-Software-QA/README.md

 Jennifer Yee
 ------------

-An automation file for Sauce Labs will be loaded to this depository.
+An automation file for Sauce Labs will be loaded to this repository.